csinva/csinva.github.io/_notes/stat/graphical_models.md

 ## approximate inferences in BNs

 - randomized sampling algorithms = *monte carlo* algorithms
-1. *direct sampling* methods: *simplest* - sample network in topological order
+1. *direct sampling* methods:

-  1. more samples is better
+  - *simplest* - sample network in topological order

-  - *rejection sampling* - produces samples from a hard-to-sample distr. given an easy-to-sample distr.
+  - *rejection sampling* - sample in order and stop once evidence is violated
     - want P(D|A)
     - sample N times, throw out samples where A is false
     - return probability of D being true